resii-tech/NessusEssentialsLab/README.md

 - Under version chose Nessus - 8.15.6
 - Under platform choose Windows - x86_64 **make sure it includes Server 2012 R2, 7,8,10**
 - Open Tenable Nessus and click next and install
-- After finishing installation and window should pop up with a local host URL
+- After finishing installation a window should pop up with a local host URL
 - Copy/paste the URL for future use

 ## Part 2: Initialize Nessus Installation